zhujiaqi/impalathing/README.md

 Working on this you quickly realize that having strings deliminated by tabs is a ugly API...
 (That's the thrift side of things)

+## Update

+this is a fork from [impalathing](https://github.com/koblas/impalathing).

+impalathing is great but not very update-to-date, So

+1. I recompiled the thrift files using Go 1.9 and Thrift 0.12
+2. Now you can connect to a kerberos impala as well!

 ## Usage

 To add kerberos support this requires header files to build against the GSSAPI C library.
 They can be installed with: